Deep Exploration via Randomized Value Functions: Algorithms

 This relationship drives deep exploration.
 In particular, a high variance sample $\Qc_{\tilde{\theta}_H}(s,a)$ will be overly optimistic in some episodes.
 Over such episodes, the agent will be incentivized to try the associated action.
 This is appropriate because the agent is uncertain about the optimal value $Q^*_H(s,a)$ over the planning horizon.
 Note that this incentive is not only driven by uncertainty concerning the immediate reward and transition.
 As illustrated in Figure \ref{fig:rlsvi}, uncertainty propagates to offer incentives for the agent to pursue information even if it will require multiple time periods to arrive at an informative observation.
 This is the essence of deep exploration.

 It is worth commenting on a couple subtle properties of $\mathtt{learn\_grlsvi}$.
 First, given $\theta_h$ and $\Hc$, $\theta_{h+1}$ is sampled from a Gaussian distribution.
-However, given the inputs to $\mathtt{gaussian\_rlsvi}$, the output $\tilde{\theta}_H$ is not Gaussian.
-This is because $\theta_{h+1}$ depends nonlinearly on $\theta_h$ due to the maximization over actions in Line 9 of the algorithm.
-Second, it is important that $\mathtt{learn\_grlsvi}$ uses the same noise samples $z$ in across iterations of the for loop of Line 8.
+However, given the inputs to $\mathtt{learn\_grslvi}$, the output $\tilde{\theta}$ is not Gaussian.
+This is because at each step $\theta_{h+1}$ depends nonlinearly on $\theta_h$ due to the maximization over actions in the TD loss \eqref{eq:emp_bellman}.
+Second, it is important that $\mathtt{learn\_grlsvi}$ uses the same noise samples $z$ in across iterations of the for loop in line 5.
 To see why, suppose $\mathtt{learn\_grlsvi}$ used independent noise samples in each iteration.
 Then, when applied to the example of Figure \ref{fig:rlsvi}, in some iterations, we would be optimistic about the reward at $(4,\text{\it down})$, while in other iterations, we would be pessimistic about that.
 Now consider a sample $\Qc_{\tilde{\theta}_H}(1,{\it up})$ for large $H$.
 This sample would be perturbed by a combination of optimistic and pessimistic noise terms influencing assessments at $(4,\text{\it down})$ to the right.
 The resulting averaging effect could erode the chances that $\Qc_{\tilde{\theta}_H}(1,{\it up})$ is optimistic.